 - Note: I haven’t done this myself but Mezu adds that they’ll ask for a selfie in addition to the government-issued ID to verify it’s you.

-Recently Mezu launched a digital debit card in partnership with MasterCard known as the MezuCard.
+Last year, Mezu launched a digital debit card in partnership with MasterCard known as the MezuCard.
 This product is open to all Mezu users and allows them to spend their balance online or via mobile wallets such as Apple Pay, Google Pay, and Samsung Pay.
 Let’s take a look at what you need to know about MezuCard and how it works.

 Activating your card

 Since MezuCard is a digital debit card, activating it is incredibly easy.
 All you’ll need to do is go to the Menu, tap “Your MezuCard,” and then “Start using it.”
 Once you do this, you’ll see your MezuCard, complete with a 16-digit number.
-You can choose to hide this number as one of the options below and can also choose the freeze the card if needed.
+You can choose to hide this number as one of the options below and can also choose to freeze the card if needed.

 Adding to Apple Pay

-Considering how simple it was it activate my MezuCard and that it’s a digital-only card, I’ll admit that I expected the process of adding the card to Apple Pay to be just as easy.
+Considering how simple it was to activate my MezuCard and that it’s a digital-only card, I’ll admit that I expected the process of adding the card to Apple Pay to be just as easy.
 Sadly it did take a little more effort than I thought.
 While I anticipated there being an “add to Wallet”-style option, that was not the case.
 Furthermore, although MezuCard does allow you to copy your card number with just a tap, it seems Apple Pay won’t allow you to paste numbers.
 I suppose this all makes sense but I’d be lying if I said I wasn’t a bit surprised.

 With all that said, the process of adding my MezuCard to Apple Pay was still far from difficult.
 All I needed to do was go to my Wallet, tap the plus icon, and manually enter my MezuCard number.
 Since I couldn’t paste the number, I did have to toggle between Mezu and Wallet to enter it but this wasn’t a huge deal.
 After confirming the addition, the card was ready to use.